 We are developing our lead product candidate, ATH-1017, for the treatment of neurodegenerative disorders, with an initial focus on AD.
 ATH-1017 is designed to improve neuronal health and promote regeneration, thereby improving symptoms in cognitively impaired subjects.
 As we continue to develop ATH-1017, we will plan to assess additional functional and behavioral benefits.
 In our Phase 1a and Phase 1b clinical trials, ATH-1017 for the treatment of AD was well tolerated with no serious adverse events across 88 subjects recruited in the study, including 11 subjects with mild-to-moderate AD, who were assigned to treatment and control groups.
 Additionally, ATH-1017 treatment led to improvements in brain network activity that indicated potentially positive effects on brain function.
 In the AD subjects, multiple dosing of ATH-1017 significantly improved P300 latency.
 P300 latency is a functional measure that is highly correlated with cognition; however, we have not yet established a connection between these P300 latency results and improved cognition.
 It is our goal to establish in current and future clinical trials that administration of ATH-1017 is effective in promoting cognitive improvement.
 We identified ATH-1017 in 2016 and less than five years later, we are planning to initiate our Phase 2/3 LIFT-AD trial, which has the potential to provide pivotal data in support of registration.
 In September 2020, we began site initiation and patient screening for our LIFT-AD clinical trial for ATH-1017 for the treatment of mild-to-moderate AD, with topline results expected by the end of 2022.
-In November 2020, we initiated ACT-AD, our P300 measurements, with topline results expected by early 2022, which will inform our strategy with respect to an additional Phase 3 clinical trial.
+In November 2020, we initiated ACT-AD, our P300 Phase 2 clinical trial, in mild-to-moderate AD to evaluate the overall effects of ATH-1017 on working memory processing speed and cognitive measurements, with topline results expected by early 2022, which will inform our strategy with respect to an additional Phase 3 clinical trial.
 We believe that ATH-1017 has the potential to provide meaningful benefit to individuals impacted by AD and substantially enhance overall quality of life for the subjects and their families.